-Choosing the optimal time to put your home on the market can feel like navigating a minefield of pros, cons and unforeseen variables.
+Choosing the optimal time to sell your home can feel like navigating a minefield of pros, cons and unforeseen variables.
 With so much at stake in a house sale, any time of year can present a new set of pitfalls for sellers and prospective buyers alike.
 With that said, there are definite times of the year where the housing market is more likely to work in your favour, although no season offers a truly perfect time to sell your home.
 Here’s what each season on the market is likely to bring your way, and what you can do to make the most of each one.

 Cold, wet and oppressively grey.
 Winter is one of the well-known annual slumps for activity on the housing market for a myriad of reasons.
 Less-than-stellar weather transforms even the most pleasant property into something undesirable, making property viewings a challenge and forcing house prices to plummet.
 The moving process itself is also far more gruelling in winter, a significant factor for both your buyer and yourself, and with the year just beginning to wrap up, many people aren’t quite ready to think about future plans.
 Plus, with the stress and demand of Christmas, handling viewings, negotiations and piles of paperwork can prove too much of a workload for one condensed period.